 This may feel like trying to dribble a football through a mirror maze without, sooner or later, crashing your face into a sheet of plate glass and knocking yourself out.

-As a result, many businesses are turning to IT support providers specialising in data protection and compliance to help them navigate the clashing rocks of the new regulations and ensure that they meet their obligations.
+As a result, many businesses are turning to an IT company that specialises in data protection and compliance to help them navigate the clashing rocks of the new regulations and ensure that they meet their obligations.

 Cross-Border IT Support